marckean/marcseparation/_docs/home.md

 Children should not be separated from their parents unless it is for their own good.
 For example, if a parent is mistreating or neglecting a child.
 Children whose parents have separated have the right to stay in contact with both parents, unless this might harm the child.

-More details in the link immediately above
+More details in the reference link immediately above.

 ![](./blobs/un_PNG20.png)